 Zakynthos’ Shipwreck Cove

-It is perhaps the most photographed shipwreck in the world.
+This is perhaps the most photographed shipwreck in the world.
 Lying upright on a sandy beach on the northwestern coast of Zakynthos since October of 1980, the wreck of the “Panagiotis” is visited by millions of tourists.

 The ship was immediately abandoned by its crew, and some of them, mostly Greek sailors, were arrested, along with their captain.
 However, they were all later cleared of the smuggling charges.

-Rumour still has it, however, that locals stripped the cargo of contraband cigarettes and alcohol.
+Rumor still has it, however, that locals stripped the cargo of contraband cigarettes and alcohol.
 It is said that the island did not import cigarettes for months after the accident.

 Recently, the captain of the ship, Kefalonia-born Charalambos Kompothekras–Kotsoros, released his account of what actually happened.